Explore the Natural Wonders of Tasmania on Foot and Under the Stars

 Freycinet National Park

 Located on Tasmania's east coast, Freycinet National Park is one of the state's most popular hiking and camping destinations.
-The park is home to a range of hiking trails, including the iconic Wineglass Bay Track, which offers breathtaking views of the surrounding coastline.
+The park is home to a range of hiking trails, including the iconic Wineglass Bay Track, which offers breathtaking views of that Instagram worthy view. .
 With a range of campsites available, you can spend your nights under the stars and wake up to the sounds of the ocean.
+A top tip for those more gastronomically inclined would be to stop in St Helens on the way, for some of their famous freshly shucked oysters.

 Freycinet National Park